 A first step was to identify the modeling tools used in OZCAR-RI and the type of observables needed/used.
 A synthesis was presented at the TERENO conference in October 2018.

 Towards a better dialogue between observation data and models

-In order to demonstrate the added value of a data-models fusion work on a set of OZCAR-RI’s observatories, two posdoctoral fellows, Sylvain Kuppel (04.2019-01.2021) and then, Julien Ackerer (02.2921-12.2022) have been recruited.
+In order to demonstrate the added value of a data-models fusion work on a set of OZCAR-RI observatories, two posdoctoral fellows, Sylvain Kuppel (April 2019 to January 2021) and then, Julien Ackerer (since February 2021) have been recruited.

 After a consultation with the teams interested in the approach, Sylvain Kuppel’s work focused on implementing the EcH2O-iso ecohydologic model on four observatories sharing a similar geology but with different climatic and land-use contexts : the Strengbach site in the Vosges (OHGE), the Kerbernez site in Brittany (AgrHys), the Ara site in Benin (AMMA-CATCH) and the Mule Hole site in India (M-TROPICS).
 This allowed the following scientific questions to be addressed :

 - Where do plants extract the water they consume and how does this influence water pathways in the watershed?